-There were seven entries in the violin contest, as follows: Emery Epperson, of Provo; Ralph Booth. of Nephi: Master Merrill Wagner Minnich, Park City; Miss Roumania Hyde, Cecil C. Hogan, Morris B. Andrews, Edward Fitzpatrick, Salt Lake.
+There were seven entries in the violin contest, as follows: Emery Epperson, of Provo; Ralph Booth, of Nephi: Master Merrill Wagner Munich, Park City; Miss Roumania Hyde, Cecil C. Hogan, Morris B. Andrews, Edward Fitzpatrick, Salt Lake.
 The selection given them was Sophr's "Elegie."
-At the conclusion of the morning.
-Dr. Protheroe, Prof. Apmadoc and David Evans expressed themselves in the highest terms in appreciation of the work done in all three classes of contests; Prof. Apmadoc remarking that there must be something in the atmosphere of Salt Lake that breeds fine voices.
+At the conclusion of the morning, Protheroe, Prof. Apmadoc and David Evans expressed themselves in the highest terms in appreciation of the work done in all three classes of contests; Prof. Apmadoc remarking that there must be something in the atmosphere of Salt Lake that breeds fine voices.
 The latter was quick during the singing to note the good points made, and remark them to friends who might be near him.
-Dr. Protheree west, by or before Jan.
-1, 1909.
-4 MAY NOT APPEAR.
+Dr. Protherce third at Salt Lake City holding of these Eisteddfods the Cam-brian association has had but one ob-ject in view, the development of music and literature along the lines laid down by this ancient Welsh institution.
+"The Elsteddfod has preserved to Wales her literature and has developed a marvelous musical ability among the a marvelous musical ability among the Welsh people.
+"It is interesting to know that the true importance and worth of this time-honored institution is being recognized by other peoples.
+In 1891 a very suc-cessful Elsteddfod was held by the Irish citizens in Scranton, Pa.
+The English for the first time in their his-ters held are Flieteddfod at Northamp. tory held an Elsteddfod at Northamp-ton in 1892, and the first Scotch Elstedd-fod was held at Olean under the presi-dency of Lord Campbell."
+President Thomas, on behalf of the Cambrian association, then welcomed the Eisteddfod visitors to Salt Lake City, and introduced Governor Cutler as the president of the day.
+MAY NOT APPEAR.